-The Shrinkwrap Modifier allows an object to „shrink“ to the surface of another object.
-It moves each vertex of the object being modified to the closest position on the surface of the given mesh (using one of the three methods available).
+The Shrinkwrap modifier allows an object to „shrink“ to the surface of another object.
+It moves each vertex of the object being modified to the closest position on the surface of the given mesh (using one of the four methods available).

 It can be applied to meshes, lattices, curves, surfaces and texts.

-- The distance that must be kept from the calculated target position, in Blender Units.
+The distance that must be kept from the calculated target position.

 - Vertex Group